Moisture in Concrete Floors and the Impact on Flooring Systems

 If high moisture emission is discovered during moisture testing, then proper precautions should be taken to prevent flooring system failures.

-Kinetex textile composite flooring will perform in elevated RH slabs up to 95%.
+Kinetex textile composite flooring will perform in elevated RH slabs up to 95% using Kinetex Adhesive and up to 99% when using PreFix.
 The breathable nature of this product allows moisture to pass through the backing rather than trap it underneath.
-This method of vapor transmission allows Kinetex to be installed without costly moisture mitigation as long as the Relative Humidity Test reads 95% or below.
+This method of vapor transmission allows Kinetex to be installed without costly moisture mitigation as long as the Relative Humidity Test reads 95% or below (99% using PreFix).